E&T Hands Over 4 Stolen Vehicles To Punjab Police - UrduPoint

 E&T Hands Over 4 Stolen Vehicles To Punjab Police

+The Excise and Taxation (E&T) Department Islamabad had handed over four stolen vehicles to Punjab police for its delivery to their genuine owners, said Director Bilal Azam

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Nov, 2020 ) :The Excise and Taxation (E&T) Department Islamabad had handed over four stolen vehicles to Punjab police for its delivery to their genuine owners, said Director Bilal Azam on Tuesday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Nov, 2020 ) :The Excise and Taxation (E&T) Department Islamabad had handed over four stolen vehicles to Punjab police for its delivery to their genuine owners, said Director Bilal Azam.

 Talking to APP, he said the vehicles were stolen from various districts of Punjab.